Ransomware

 Don't Be the Next Victim

 Ransomware insights and defense advice from the leader in global ransomware protection.
+Contact Sophos if your are experiencing an active attack.

 Ransomware attacks have been making headlines for years, encrypting data and holding it for ransom payments.
 Victims of such ransom demands range from worldwide corporations to hospitals to private citizens.
+Learning how to mitigate ransomware is critical for all organizations.

 Know Your Enemy